Skip to content

 The world is changing faster than ever.
 A decade ago business owners never would have expected to be having lease negotiations on Zoom or bother to consider how a company can coordinate a construction project via Slack.
 Changes like these cause you to shift your perspective and create new solutions to make sure your entire team benefits from it, and it’s no different than optimizing it with office buildings.

 Office buildings can make or break your organization.
 It's the backbone of company culture.
 Dozens of companies have already ditched the concept of cramped, stressful cubical prisons and now have embraced more innovative workplaces.
-Productivity isn’t just how many people you can shove into a room to complete tasks, but rather how effective your entire workforce can mobilize.
+Productivity isn’t just how many people you can shove into a room to complete tasks, but rather how effectively your entire workforce can mobilize.

 So what makes a good office building?